The Highest Paying Majors in 2026 (Real Salary Data)

 Even Communications and Political Science, which open lower at $45,000-$50,000, can reach $80,000-$95,000 mid-career with the right specializations and experience.

-The "STEM or bust" advice?
-It doesn't survive contact with actual data.
-What does survive: getting real experience while you're still in school.
+So about that "STEM or bust" advice?
+It doesn't hold up against actual salary data.
+What does hold up: getting real experience while you're still in school.

 The Experience Multiplier